-Listen: Listen to an extended version of Scott Simon's interview with legendary gambler Amarillo Slim Preston.
+Listen to an extended version of Scott Simon's interview with legendary gambler Amarillo Slim Preston.

-Amarillo Slim in a World Full of Fat People, by Amarillo Slim Preston with co-author Greg Dinkin.
+Jacket cover for Amarillo Slim in a World Full of Fat People, by Amarillo Slim Preston with co-author Greg Dinkin.

 Amarillo Slim Preston has been called the greatest gambler who ever lived.
 He's won bets not only in pool halls and poker games, but golf courses, rivers and jail cells.
 But Preston, who first rose to national prominence when he won the World Series of Poker in 1972, insists that he's not a compulsive gambler.
 He's a professional.

 "In my humble opinion, I'm no ordinary hustler," he writes in the introduction to his newly published memoirs.
 "You see, neighbor, I never go looking for a sucker.
 I look for a champion and make a sucker out of him."